-• A shared file system must be accessible to the live and backup brokers.
+A shared file system must be accessible to the live and backup brokers.
 Typically, you should use a Storage Area Network (SAN) to provide the shared store.
+For more information about supported network file systems, see Red Hat AMQ Supported Configurations.